 Our state’s leaders do not appear to be in any hurry to address Mississippi’s grim and growing health care crisis.
 So we’re launching a project to help hold them accountable.

 Q&A: What is Medicaid expansion, really?

 Mississippi Today compiled answers to frequently asked questions about Medicaid expansion and its potential effects on the state.

 Mississippi health news you can’t get anywhere else.

 Support this project.

 We might be the ones writing the stories, but our work is only powered by your generosity.
-Give today and have your donation matched dollar-for-dollar—times THREE—during NewsMatch 2022.
+Give today to support this work.